lithdew/rheia/README.md

 2. Check if 1 million different hashes exist in the data structure.
 3. Delete 1 million different hashes from the data structure.

-Using the robin hood hash table, roughly:
+Using the robin hood hash table with a max load factor of 50%, roughly:

 1. 19.58 million transactions can be indexed per second.
 2. 25.07 million transactions can be searched for by their ID per second.